Aarav2709/Needlelight/README.md

 - Default game = Hollow Knight.
 To manage Silksong, open Settings → Game → select "Silksong".
 The active profile changes immediately and persists to your config.
 - Search through and download the mods you like.
 - Mods appear in the top left corner of the game title screen after installation.
-- Enable/Disable mods using the toggle and update outdated mods using the orange update button.
+- Enable/Disable mods using the toggle.
+(Manual update UI was removed in v6.0.0.0 — use the Releases page.)
 - If you are unable to connect to the internet, LumaSong can be launched in offline mode where you can toggle mods/API.

 ## ✨ Features